tsandall/opa/docs/content/privacy.md

 The *id* field in the request body above is a version 4 random UUID generated when OPA starts.

-The external service checks the OPA version reported by a remote OPA client and if it doesn't match the latest released OPA version, the external service responds with information about the latest OPA release.
+The external service checks the OPA version reported by a remote OPA client and responds with information about the latest OPA release.
 This information includes a link to download the latest OPA version, release notes etc.

 Sample response from the external service looks like this: